-All surgical equipment and trays are identified by a barcode label and scanned at each step of the processing chain, recording the date and time.
+All surgical equipment and trays are uniquely identified and scanned at each step of the processing chain.
 Customers have the option to barcode individual instruments as well, providing more flexibility in instrument management.
-Scanning barcodes throughout the process allows the system to push needed information to facilitate the work.

 It also drives the reporting and decision support tools managers depend on.

-The system delivers a paperless AAMI-compliant documentation package, keeping your facility audit-ready at all times.
+The system delivers a paperless AAMI-conforming documentation package, keeping your facility audit-ready at all times.

 Microsystems also offers a number of interfaces that integrate your existing equipment, making SPM’s automated documentation and safeguards even more robust.